December 28th, 2020

 When Portugal adopted the EU e-invoicing Directive 2014/55/EU on April 16th, 2014, it became understood that business-to-government (B2G) e-invoicing would become mandatory throughout the country.
-Portugal decided to do this in phases, with various deadlines set forth per phase.
-However, it’s important to mention that a number of deadlines have been postponed due to COVID-19.
+State and public authorities have to use eSPap’s platform to receive invoices.
+Vendors must use UBL 2.1 CIUS-PT or CEFACT CIUS-PT to send signed e-invoices.
 To provide you with the most up-to-date information, below you can find the latest published deadlines, information about the national coordinating body, the Portuguese invoice standard, and more.

 eSPap and the Invoice Standard Known as CIUS-PT